hairjd2/keylimepi/README.md

 # Keylime Pi
-2FA token for logging into applications, as well as a password manager.
+Password manager and 2FA token on an FPGA.
 ## History
 This project started off as a hackathon project (which we won first place) that my friends and I worked on.
 It revolved around using a Raspberry pi that would connect through usb.
 The client computer would start an automated ssh session with the raspberry pi and called python scripts on it.
 As you can imagine, this was very inefficient, as it would take awhile to wait for any reads and writes.